aditrologistics/makefiles/README.md

 AWS_ACCOUNT_TEST=383105234713
 AWS_ACCOUNT_PROD=584748006736

-# Specify the id of the Hosted Zone.
-# They ALL need to be defined!!
-# If e.g. TEST has no account, specify XXX
-HOSTED_ZONE_DEV=Z0233749MOQEGRE2N9TX
-HOSTED_ZONE_TEST=Z07839311QAC1PUU4ON91
-HOSTED_ZONE_PROD=Z02354332J0BS7Y5CNJ0L

 # Override possibilites
 # AWS_REGION defaults to eu-north-1 if not set
 # This is where the workload will be deployed